 Rabbi Jessica Spitalnic Mates and Beth El Mausoleum Director, Mike Sirowitz were invited to be interviewed for a special segment on pre-need planning on The Balancing Act, a popular syndicated talk show.
 Planning in advance for your final arrangements is the best gift that you can give to your children and family members.
 It ensures that your wishes are honored, and is the most economical choice.
 Contact us to learn more or come in for a private tour.

-Absolutely the greatest gift that one can give to their loved ones, with a spouse or significant other or their children is to have arrangements in place prior to need when someone passes.
-The family is grieving.
+Mike: Absolutely.
+The greatest gift that one can give to their loved ones - a spouse or significant other, their children - is to have arrangements in place prior to need.
+When someone passes, the family is grieving.
 They need to mourn.
 It's not the time to be making significant life decisions, financial decisions, emotional decisions.
 It's a burden that you've taken away from your children in a good way.

-And Rabbi I think it's really important because my parents have everything planned and they always say we just don't want to put the burden on you or Richard.
+Olga: And Rabbi, I think it's really important because my parents have everything planned and they always say, "We just don't want to put the burden on you or Richard."
 And I appreciate that.
-I really do because like Mike said it's a time of mourning.
-It's a time that you don't want to be thinking of things so it makes a difference.
+I really do, because, like Mike said, it's a time of mourning.
+It's a time that you don't want to be thinking of things, so it makes a difference.
 And and there's so many spiritual aspects at Beth El Mausoleum.
-Can we talk about.
+Can we talk about that?

-You mentioned the twenty third psalm.
+Olga: You mentioned the twenty-third psalm.
 That's my mom's favorite one and she always told me that psalm as a child.
 So right now you just ignited a memory for me.
-And when you walk the grounds.... it it's it's so peaceful it's so calm so serene.
+And when you walk the grounds.... it's so peaceful, it's so calm, so serene.

-And Rabbi the community is just amazing the patrons.
+Olga: And Rabbi, the community is just amazing - the patrons.
 There is a huge bond.

-Yeah.
-Beth El is an incredible community and when you are part of Beth El Mausoleum you are part of this synagogue community as well it's a place where Jewish tradition is alive and well and as part of Beth El.
-You have access to us for pastoral visits for hospital visits people are in nursing homes they are part of our community in our life.
-And in addition you have a place to enhance your Jewish spirituality and tradition as part of our worship services and lifecycle events.
-It's truly a beautiful vibrant community and the Mausoleum reflects that in every way.
+Rabbi Jessica: Yeah.
+Beth El is an incredible community and when you are part of Beth El Mausoleum you are part of the synagogue community as well.
+It's a place where Jewish tradition is alive and well, and as part of Beth El, you have access to us for pastoral visits, for hospital visits, people are in nursing homes they are part of our community in our life.
+And in addition, you have a place to enhance your Jewish spirituality and tradition as part of our worship services and lifecycle events.
+It's truly a beautiful vibrant community, and the Mausoleum reflects that in every way.

-Such a pleasure to have you both for our viewers who'd like to learn more about Beth El mausoleum where can they go www.bethelmausoleum.org
+Olga: Such a pleasure to have you both.
+For our viewers who'd like to learn more about Beth El mausoleum where can they go, Mike?

-Thank you.
-Thank you so much.
-Thank you for your time.
+Olga: Thank you so much for being here.
+I appreciate your time.
 And if you'd like more information you can also check out our Web site.
 The Balancing Act.